So who is Brigitte Trogneux?

 Hang on, they met at high school?

 Yep.
-She used to be his French teacher at his private high school in Amiens, northern France.
+She used to be a French teacher at his private high school in Amiens, northern France.
 She also ran the theatre club where he was a budding actor.
 The picture above shows Macron's first "kiss" with Trogneux at the end of a theatre production.

 It seems like it was love at first sight - it's understood the pair used to have long discussions together - and she would read his writing out to the class.